-Estimated Average Size of Awards: Up to \$8,000,000.
+Estimated Average Size of Awards for Absolute Priority 3: \$10,000,000.

-Maximum Award: We will not make an award exceeding \$8,000,000 for a project period of 60 months.
-Estimated Number of Awards: 16-20.
+Maximum Award for Absolute Priority 3: We will not make an award exceeding \$12,000,000 for a project period of 60 months.

+Estimated Number of Awards for Absolute Priority 3: 6-8.

 Note: The Department is not bound by any estimates in this notice.

 Project Period: Up to 60 months.
-We anticipate that initial awards under this competition will be made for a three-year (36-month) period.
+We anticipate that initial awards under this competition will be made for a threeyear (36-month) period.